 - Always seeing the Love.
 Being a guest you don’t always see how hard the people of Shambhala are working to make this a beautiful place and to improve it every year.
 Love coming back and seeing the improvements and witnessing the change for the better and being a part of that change.
 Hearing suggestions and seeing those suggestions come to Life! – Lindsey Paige Fairweather via FB

-If you are a first time worker you must submit a REFUNDABLE $300 deposit with your application.
+If you are a first time worker you must submit a REFUNDABLE $340 deposit and a non-refundable $25 application fee along with your application.
 This also applies if more than three years have passed since you last worked with us.

 If you don’t already have a Paypal account and want more info, please CLICK HERE.
 Sorry, we don’t accept deposits via mail.

 Arrive to Your Shift on Time and Well Rested

 We encourage festival workers to pack and use an alarm clock; there are no charging outlets available on the ranch so battery operated is best – they’re way more reliable than cell phones.
 Need a quiet(er) place to camp?
 We have a crew camping area tucked away from the showsite and stages.

 Make sure you eat regularly, especially before the start of a shift – skipping a meal could make you cranky and that sucks – for you and our guests.
 We want to leave a positive impression on everyone we talk to throughout the festival keeping yourself fueled helps!

 Remember: THERE IS NO POWER for refrigerators or hot-plates and campfires are banned (Propane stoves at campsites are OK).